alphagov/govuk-developer-docs/source/manual/dns.html.md

 By default, zones are hosted by AWS (Route 53) and Google Cloud Platform (Cloud DNS)

-As of Jul 2018, there are 40 hosted zones.
+As of Feb 2019, there are 40 hosted zones.
 A list is retrievable from a terminal using:

 ```
   aws route53 list-hosted-zones | grep Name